Province of Brandenburg: Free State of Prussia

-Under the Nazi government, repressions of Poles intensified.
-From early 1939, Germany resumed expulsions of Poles, increased censorship of Polish newspapers, conducted invigilation, arrests and assassinations of Polish leaders, activists, teachers and entrepreneurs, closed various Polish organizations, enterprises and libraries and seized their files and funds.
-Some Polish activists fled German arrest or conscription to the German army to Poland.

-During the German invasion of Poland, which started World War II in September 1939, persecution further intensified with mass arrests of Polish leaders, activists, editors, entrepreneurs, etc., who were deported to concentration camps, expulsions and closure of remaining Polish organizations, schools and enterprises.

-During the war, Germany operated several prisoner-of-war camps, including Stalag III-A, Stalag III-B, Stalag III-C, Stalag III-D, Oflag II-A, Oflag III-A, Oflag III-B, Oflag III-C, Oflag 8 and Oflag 80 for Polish, Belgian, British, Dutch, French, Serbian, Italian, American, Czechoslovak, Soviet, Romanian, Greek, Bulgarian and other Allied POWs with numerous forced labour subcamps in the province.
-In early 1945, the death marches of prisoners of various nationalities from various dissolved camps passed through the region.
+During the war, Germany operated several prisoner-of-war camps with numerous forced labour subcamps in the province.
+They included Stalag III-A, Stalag III-B, Stalag III-C, Stalag III-D, Oflag II-A, Oflag III-A, Oflag III-B, Oflag III-C, Oflag 8 and Oflag 80 for Polish, Belgian, British, Dutch, French, Serbian, Italian, American, Czechoslovak, Soviet, Romanian, Greek, Bulgarian and other Allied POWs.
+In early 1945, the death marches of prisoners from various dissolved camps passed through the region.

-In the late days of World War II it was the site of the bloody encounters of the Seelow Heights, at Halbe and finally the Battle of Berlin, won by the Soviet and Polish armies.
+In the late days of World War II, Brandenburg was the site of the bloody battles against the Soviet and Polish armies at the Seelow Heights, Halbe and finally the Battle of Berlin.

-In 1945, after the war, the Neumark territory east of the Oder–Neisse line was ceded to the Republic of Poland to form the Zielona Gora Voivodeship (initially part of Poznan Voivodeship between 1945 and 1950, became Lubusz Voivodeship in 1998 after merging with Gorzów Voivodeship).
-The remaining territory became part of the Soviet occupation zone and was transformed into the state of Brandenburg, with Potsdam becoming state capital.
-In 1949, the state of Brandenburg became part of East Germany and, along with the other states of Eastern Germany, in 1952 was dissolved and divided into administrative districts.
+In 1945, after the war, the Neumark territory east of the Oder–Neisse line was ceded to the Republic of Poland to form the Zielona Gora Voivodeship (part of Poznan Voivodeship between 1945 and 1950; it became Lubusz Voivodeship in 1998 after merging with Gorzów Voivodeship).
+The remaining territory was part of the Soviet occupation zone as the state of Brandenburg, with its capital at Potsdam.
+It became part of East Germany when it was established in 1949.
+Along with the other states of East Germany, Brandenburg was dissolved in 1952 and divided into administrative districts.
 Brandenburg's territory roughly corresponded with the districts of Potsdam, Frankfurt/Oder and Cottbus.
 In 1990, following German reunification, Brandenburg was re-established as a state of the Federal Republic of Germany.